MS1997/Coursera-getting-and-cleaning-data-assignment/CodeBook.md

              It has 6 levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTIN, STANDING,LAYING)

 ## Measurements
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals timeAccelerometer a-XYZ and timeGyroscope-XYZ.
 These time domain signals were captured at a constant rate of 50 Hz.
+The mean and standard deviation for these features has been calculated for each subjecy-activity pair.

 * `timeBodyAccelerometerMean-X`
 * `timeBodyAccelerometerMean-Y`